robotpilot/turtlebot3_wiki/docs/source/features.rst

 ROS STANDARD
 ------------
 The TurtleBot brand is managed by `Open Robotics`_, which develops and maintains ROS.
 Nowadays, ROS has become the go-to platform for all the roboticists around the world.
-TurtleBot can obviously can be integrated by the existing ROS-based robots, but basically can be an affordable platform for whom want to get started learning ROS.
+TurtleBot can be integrated with existing ROS-based robot components, but TurtleBot3 can be an affordable platform for whom want to get started learning ROS.

 EXTENSIBILITY
 -------------